Creating up a website is the first thing you need to do to start a successful blog, offer your services, or sell your products.

 Hopefully you already chose the perfect domain name.
 If not, you’ll need to have one in mind to build your new website, so check out How to Choose a Killer Domain Name in 5 Simple Steps.

 We’ll use those instructions to set up your website and register your domain.
 You have a couple of options when it comes to registering your domain.
 You could either:

 - Register with a domain provider and change your nameservers over to your host

-I would recommend #1 for beginners, because it’s far simpler.
+I would recommend #1 because it’s far simpler.
 This is what we’ll go over in this guide.

 If you sign up with Bluehost, my recommended hosting provider, you can get a free domain name.
 Sign up for Bluehost here:

 (Disclosure: this is an affiliate link.
 If you choose to buy through my link I will get a small commission at no extra cost to you.
 Thank you so much for the support if you choose to).

 BONUS: To get you to take action and actually start your website, when you use my referral link above to get your free domain with Bluehost and email me your receipt (to sarah @ unsettle.org) I will send you a free 52-page training tutorial to help you turbo-charge your website (even if you’re not a techie).